Made from pasteurized cow's milk

 Calcium content: 497 mg/100g

 Flavour: grassy, mild, mushroomy

 Alternative spellings: Limburger Kase

-Limburger is a semi-soft, washed rind cheese that originated in the historical Duchy of Limburg, now divided among three countries; Germany, Belgium and Netherlands.
-The cheese is popularly known for its stinky aroma which has been compared to foot odour.
-Today, most of the cheese is exclusively made in Germany, making them the sole producers in Europe.
+Limburger is a semi-soft, washed-rind cheese that originated in the historical Duchy of Limburg, now divided into three countries; Germany, Belgium and Netherlands.
+The cheese is popularly known for its stinky aroma, which has been compared to foot odour.
+Today, most of the cheese is exclusively made in Germany, making them the sole producer in Europe.

 Artisanal cheese makers prepare this cheese from pasteurised cow’s milk sourced from local, organic farms.
 As a result, the flavour of the cheese is mild despite the stinky aroma.

 The exterior of the cheese is covered with a thin pale, orange-brown rind, an effect of regular washings.

 Limburger goes well with Belgian style ales and icy cold bock beer.
-It tastes best when it is served between two slices of dark rye bread along with a slice of onion.
+It tastes best when it is served between two slices of dark rye bread and a slice of onion.